Max Wünsche: Biography

 In June 1943, Wünsche was transferred to a new division forming in France, 12th SS Panzer Division Hitlerjugend, to take command of the 12th SS Panzer Regiment.
 On 6 June 1944, the Allies landed in Normandy (Operation Overlord) and the division was committed to action on 7 June.
 The division was later trapped in the Falaise pocket, where on the night of 20 August, Wünsche escaped on foot.
 He was wounded and taken prisoner by British soldiers.

 Wünsche spent the rest of the war as a prisoner of war in camp 165 at Caithness, Scotland, a special camp for high-ranking German officers.
-In 1948 Wünsche was released and returned to Germany.
-He died in 1995.
+In 1948, Wünsche was released and returned to Germany.
+He died on 17 April 1995, three days short of his 81st birthday.